monistdavid/human-books/basic_DL/Transformer/transformer.md

 5. why multiple heads is able to expand the model's ability to focus on different positions?
 6. what's the difference between one hot vector and logits vector?
    1. one hot vector is only 1 and 0.
 Logits includes a bunch of possibilities
+7. is self attention one of the key component for parallel computing?

 Summary